It's Not All About the Birkin—These Are the Hermès Bags Insiders Are Investing In

 Maximors

 Many Hermès pieces draw from the brand's equestrian heritage, including the Maximors bag, which is designed with a precious handle inspired by horse bits.
-Crafted by goldsmiths, the handle is a centerpiece of the rounded bag.
+It's crafted by goldsmiths, and the handle is a centerpiece of the rounded bag.
 The Maximors can be worn over the shoulder with the leather strap, or carried as a clutch for the evening.

 Arcon